+This course focuses on Stetson's Human Diversity Value.
 In this course, we will examine the conceptual dilemmas and historicities of disgust and desire; commodity chains and marketing; identities; and authenticity through the lens of Latin American foods over the region’s history.
 Due to the course’s focus on the diversity of cuisines, food practices and foodways found in the Americas, which encompass many ethnic and racial groups and conceptual categories, our focus will revolve around issues of human diversity.
 Students will be introduced to a range of methodologies from cultural studies to political science and economics.
 Junior Seminar.

+This course focuses on Stetson's Social Justice Value.
 In this course, we will examine the origins, features, and consequences of the Mexican and Cuban revolutions with a particular focus on questions of social justice.
 Due to the inherently interdisciplinary nature of Latin American history, students will be introduced to a range of methodologies from cultural studies to political science and economics.
 No prior knowledge of Spanish is required.
 Junior Seminar.

 HIST 382H.
 Scandals and Sleaze: Histories of Crime in Latin America.
 1 Unit.